 Mechanicsham’s local reputation as a hotspot for New Orleans lovers seeking quick marriages at any time of the day or night led to the town’s gradual rechristening as “Gretna” in honor of Scotland’s famous border town Gretna Green, a haven for young elopers.
 Located just across the river from New Orleans on the west bank of the Mississippi River, present-day Gretna is the parish seat of Jefferson Parish.
 Although Gretna measures a modest 3.9 square miles, the city is a hub for shipping and industry and is now home to over 18,500 residents and more than 940 businesses.
 The world-famous spice brand Zatarain’s, Inc., Gretna facility includes a 30,000-square-foot plant, a 100,000-square-foot warehouse, and hundreds of jobs.
 Other major areas of employment in Gretna include construction, retail trade, manufacturing and transportation, and health care.

 Points of interest in Gretna include the Memorial Arch dedicated to “the Jefferson Parish dead of all wars”, the Jefferson Parish Court House, the ornate Spanish-style St. Joseph’s Catholic Church, and the historic McDoughville Cemetery where slaves, landowners, Catholics, Protestants, and criminals ignore Southern custom and rest in peace together.

-If you have any questions about your Gretna, Louisiana legal matter, please give Lavis Law Firm a call at toll free 1-866-558-9151 or submit your inquiry online.
-We help people recover money from corporations, insurance companies and governments by overcoming problems, hassles and delays.
+If you have any questions about your Gretna, Louisiana legal matter, please give Lavis Law Firm – Personal Injury & Accident Attorney a call at toll-free 1-866-558-9151 or submit your inquiry online.
+We help people recover money from corporations, insurance companies, and governments by overcoming problems, hassles, and delays.